-Learning Locally, Transforming Globally lays out a framework that encourages learners to be co-participants in creating a more healthy and just planet, starting in their place.
-The guide pairs an education for sustainability-focused approach with the United Nations Sustainable Development Goals, a blueprint toward sustainability with targets for economic, social, and ecological systems improvement.
+A framework for student inquiry that encourages learners to be co-participants in creating a more healthy and just planet, starting in their place.
+The guide pairs an Education for Sustainability-focused approach with an exploration of the United Nations Sustainable Development Goals, a blueprint toward sustainability with targets for economic, social, and ecological systems improvement.

 This guide is designed for use by K-12 educators in both formal and informal education settings in any place or context.
 Activities in this guide have been adapted for learners from China, the Dominican Republic, Nepal, Nigeria, Ukraine, and the United States.